Cauda Equina Syndrome

 When CES is correctly diagnosed, it can be treated effectively; however, failure to diagnose CES is a serious medical mistake that can cause physical, emotional, and financial suffering for the rest of the victim’s life.
 Because this condition can cause severe disability, the families of the victims are affected as well.

 Though emergency rooms can be chaotic and emergency room doctors, nurses, and other staff members are often busy, substandard care is simply not acceptable.
 CES must be considered as a possible cause anytime a patient presents to the emergency department with neurological symptoms consistent with possible spinal cord compression.
 If an MRI demonstrates spinal cord compression, surgery is almost always indicated on an urgent basis in order to prevent or limit spinal cord damage, including bowel and bladder function.
-If the diagnosis is missed by emergency room staff, necessary surgery may be tragically delayed, resulting in permanent paralysis from the waist down.
+If the diagnosis is missed by emergency room staff or as a result of emergency room malpractice, necessary surgery may be tragically delayed, resulting in permanent paralysis from the waist down.

 MRI Scans and Urgent Investigative Procedures for Cauda Equina Syndrome Misdiagnosis